kadintanner/project-home-inventory/README.md

 This is a README.md

 Run these commands:
-npm install
+npm install,
-npm run initdb
+npm run initdb,
-npm run seed
+npm run seed,
 npm run dev